Frequently Asked Questions

 Ah, the old 'How long is a piece of string' question!
-Unfortunately the tax office do not give a precise definition of what is required to prove holidays abroad.
-I prefer to answer with a question and say 'If you owed your next door neighbour £5,000 because he had a weeks holiday in the Channel Islands, what evidence would you ask to see?'
+Unfortunately the tax office does not give a precise definition of what is required to prove holidays abroad.
+I prefer to answer with a question and say 'If you owed your next door neighbour £5,000 because he had a week's holiday in the Channel Islands, what evidence would you ask to see?'
 This tends to concentrate people's minds on this tricky subject!

 When do I need to submit my tax return?

 You may be aware that the time limit for submitting a tax return is the 31 January following the previous 5 April.
 So this gives us some nine months to complete and submit the return for you.
 In order for us to be able to guarantee that your return can be submitted in time we ask that you send all the details for your return to us by mid-December.
 If the information is not made available to us by then we will do our utmost to submit your return in time, but we cannot guarantee this.